 One technique I teach in my courses involves Event Tree Analysis, which is basically a “what if” technique to look at how a process may unfold and barriers that may be put in place to either halt the progression of failure or minimize the losses.
 It is a way to visualize how events may unfold under certain conditions.

-Q: Can you give an example where you introduced a change in methodology or process improvement in an HRO or high reliability crew?
-How do you balance the learning curve cost and higher risk of failure in the short term vs. the long-term benefits.
+Q: Can you give an example where you introduced a change in methodology or process improvement in a high reliability organization?
+How does a high reliability crew balance the learning curve cost and higher risk of failure in the short term vs. the long-term benefits?

 A: Years ago, when I went through US Navy flight school I was yelled at and treated in a demeaning manner.
 That was the way it was done back then and was sort of a right of passage.
 I knew it wasn’t effective in many cases, but it was the way it was.
 When I went back as a flight instructor I made a point to treat my students differently and to see each one as a valuable crew member, even if they lacked skill and experience.
 I told them that I was relying on them to help keep us safe because there could be situations where I might not see something outside of the aircraft due to the limited visibility from the back seat of the aircraft where instructors often sit.
 I explained to them that I needed their eyes and ears to help keep us safe.
 I wasn’t the only Instructor Pilot to start treating flight students differently.